Dessert bars filled with white chocolate chips, pecans and cranberry sauce, a festive treat for the holidays.

 I’m not a huge baker and usually do the minimum required for the holidays.
 Always kolachkes and buckeyes, and occasionally something new, like these white chocolate cranberry bars.
-These bars are rich and gooey and festive and nutty.
-Perfect combination in my book.
-Say what?
+They are rich and gooey and festive and nutty.
+The perfect combination in my book.

 Do your favorite grocery stores have cooking magazines each month?
 Mine do, and I usually look but don’t make anything.
-But these white chocolate cranberry bars caught my eye and just sounded so dang good.
-And dang good they are.
-I think I like them the most, and I definitely ate more than anyone else.
+But these dessert bars caught my eye and just sounded so dang good.
 They are my kind of sweet treat, not too chocolatey and overly sweet.
 They would be a great addition to any Christmas dessert table.
-Just sayin’.

-These white chocolate cranberry bars are pretty gooey and crumbly.
-I would recommend placing the cut bars on squares of parchment paper and/or cutting on a board and serving from the board to plates.
+These dessert bars are pretty gooey and crumbly.
+I recommend cutting on a board and serving from the board to plates.
 If cut small and cooled completely, they can be eaten handheld.

 - 2 cups all-purpose, unbleached flour